What is the Main Difference Between a Federal Form of Government and a Unitary One? Explain with an Example

-The Difference Between a Federal Form of Government and a Unitary One is that there is no hierarchy of sovereign power in a unitary government, but the federal government has fixed sovereign hierarchy levels.
+The Difference between Unitary and Federal Governments is that there is no hierarchy of sovereign power in a unitary government, but the federal government has fixed sovereign hierarchy levels.
 The difference is based on how power is shared in these systems.
 However, in a federal system, the central government has the power to write the decisions of the state.

 Table of content

-The major Difference Between a Federal Form of Government and a Unitary One is listed in the table given below:
+The major difference between unitary and federal form of government is listed in the table given below:

 Unitary Government | Federal Government |